DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-29 Meeting Notes.md

 ### Revised Archway Model
 Extrude the outer parts of the opening to give the arch more depth like in the image above.

-- I don't think the texture can be wor
+- I don't think the texture can be world space if we do this im ngl.

 ### Another Archway Model
 ![](<../../../_Meta/Attachments/Pasted image 20250929191839.png>)